Dear Class of 2028,

 Proceed to Gordon Commons for breakfast.

-9:00 a.m.–12:00 p.m.: Departmental and Advanced Placement Advising
+9:00 a.m.–12:00 p.m.: Departmental Drop-In Advising and Placement

 Location: Department and Program Offices

-Representatives from all academic departments and programs will be available for individual consultations.
+Representatives from all academic departments and programs will be available for individual drop-in consultations.
 If you are not sure which math or language course is right for you, or if you received a 4 or a 5 on an AP exam (or equivalent IB or A-level examination) and want to take an intermediate-level course, or if you are interested in a special permission (SP) course such as music lessons, this is the time to get the information and/or permissions you need.
 Be sure to bring your registration form with you.
-See locations and descriptions.

 12:00 p.m.–2:30 p.m.: Lunch & Wellness Break